 Sheriff Archie rubbed his grizzled chin and nodded.
 “It’s always the same.
 The farmer finds the cow dead drained of blood, its sexual organs surgically removed.
 Its eyes and tongue gone.
 No blood on the ground.
 Not a drop.”

 “Is the tool pusher on our rig correct when he said the mutilations aren’t related to aliens?”
 I asked.

 “You don’t really believe in little green men from Mars, do you?” he asked, staring me straight in the eye.

 “No, but . . .”

-“Then give me a little more credit,” he said, his tone suddenly stern, as if he were a teacher admonishing a slow student.
+“Then give me some credit,” he said, his tone suddenly stern as if he were a teacher admonishing a slow student.
 “These mutilations are done by Satanists, plain and simple.”

 “But how do you know that?”
 Anne asked.

 “I know because the mutilations always happen during satanic holidays or eves to holidays.”